Qian-Lily/ADOD/README.md

 ## Results

-Results related to Average Precision (AP) scores and execution time are stored in the `results_ap_time` folder.
+Results related to Average Precision (AP) scores are stored in the `results_ap folder.
 This includes:

 - AP Scores on real datasets
 - Critical Difference Diagrams of AP
 - Parameter Sensitivity Analysis of AP
-- Runtime Table

 ## Critical Difference Diagram